-Russia’s US Propaganda Campaign Infiltrated Instagram, Too
+Russia’s U.S. Propaganda Campaign Infiltrated Instagram, Too

-After Fast Company asked Facebook to confirm potential evidence, the company admitted that at least 5% of the Russian propaganda ads it has found appeared on Instagram.

-Facebook announced last month that it had found 3,000 Russian-sponsored political ads that spread on its platform in 2015 and 2016, but it didn’t say if it had found similar posts on its Instagram network.
+Facebook said last month it had found around 3,000 Russian-sponsored political ads that had spread on its platform since 2015, but it didn’t say if it had found similar posts on its Instagram network.
 The photo-sharing site has so far steered clear of the discussion on Russian propaganda.

 But Fast Company has found at least three suspicious Instagram accounts that share a number of posts and other features with the Facebook accounts, and that racked up more than 187,000 followers before they were shut down in recent months.

-When asked to confirm potential evidence of Russia-backed activity on Instagram, a Facebook spokesperson told Fast Company on Friday he was “still looking into this one so stay tuned.”
-Later in the afternoon, the company updated a blog post to clarify that the company had also turned over some Instagram posts to investigators.
+When asked to confirm potential evidence of Russia-backed activity on Instagram, a Facebook spokesperson told Fast Company on Friday he was “still looking into this one, so stay tuned.”
+Later in the afternoon, the company updated a blog post to clarify that it had, in fact, also turned over some Instagram posts to investigators.
 “Of the more than 3,000 ads that we have shared with Congress, 5% appeared on Instagram.
-About $6,700 was spent on these ads.”
+About $6,700 was spent on these ads,” out of a total of around $100,000.
+The spokesperson declined to comment further.

-Some now-suspended Instagram accounts shared many attributes with the Russia-linked pages Facebook says blasted out messages to millions of users ahead of the U.S. election.
-On Instagram, users @secured_borders, @_blacktivistt_, and @rainbow_nation_us often included the same watermark logos, messages, and imagery that appeared on Facebook pages with similar names and themes (Secured.Borders, Blacktivists, LGBT Nation).
+Some now-suspended Instagram accounts shared many attributes with the Russia-linked pages that Facebook says blasted out messages to millions of users before and after last year’s U.S. election.
+On Instagram, users named Secured Borders, Blacktivist, and Rainbow Nation often included the same watermark logos, messages, and imagery that appeared on Facebook pages with similar names and themes (Secured.Borders, Blacktivists, LGBT Nation).

+[Read an update about the true scale of Russia’s Instagram campaign, and Facebook’s evolving response to Russian propaganda.]

-It’s not clear how many of the Instagram posts, collected on meme aggregation websites like me.me overlap with posts that spread on Facebook or on other platforms, but our investigation so far finds that several posts that share language and themes were published on the same day by similarly or identically named Facebook and Instagram accounts, according to metadata cached on the web.
+It’s not clear how many of the Instagram posts, collected on meme aggregation websites like me.me overlap with posts that spread on Facebook or on other platforms, but our investigation so far finds that several posts that share language and themes were published on sequential days by similarly or identically named Facebook and Instagram accounts, according to metadata cached on the web.

 Geared toward various slices of the electorate, the campaigns appear to be part of a broader propaganda effort that seemed designed not necessarily to support a particular candidate, investigators have said, but to divide an already fractured nation.
 One expert has suggested some of the innocuous-seeming pages, including one focused on dog lovers, were meant to build up a large following that could later be mobilized to spread other messages.

+The accounts Fast Company found targeted Black Lives Matter activists, LGBT groups, and Trump supporters.
+While some posts are innocuous-seeming memes about gay or black pride, many are outrightly political, apparently in support of President Trump.

-Many posts are outrightly political.
-For example, one suspicious Instagram post, distributed in recent months by the account @secured_borders and found in Google’s image cache, takes aim at Sen. John McCain while making light of his recent cancer diagnosis.
-The image shows the investor George Soros conversing with McCain.
+For example, one suspicious Instagram post, distributed on July 30, 2017 by @secured_borders_, takes direct aim at Sen. John McCain, an opponent of President Trump, while making light of the lawmaker’s recent cancer diagnosis.

+The post shows the investor George Soros conversing with McCain.
 “Hey Johnny, I’m paying you a fortune so listen to me closely!” the text says, in red and yellow capital letters.
 “I don’t care how much cancer you have, get back to DC & backstab Trump any way you can!
 Globalist elites need you!”

+The text below the photo elaborates on that theme.
+“Stop Obamacare repeal, support Democrats, and back-stab Trump in every way you can and tell all the deep state boys to do the same.
+We don’t need this America-loving president.
+If we won’t stop Trump now, his administration threatens to expose us as we are – a useless, corrupt parasites!
+We cannot allow this to happen!”
+And so he did… ” A typical stream of tags followed: #securetheborder #GOP #RINO #GOP #deepstate #McCain #traitor #ISIS #democraps #refugees #Soros #illegals #criminalalien #invasion #immigration #liberalagenda #borderpatrol #closetheborder #illegalcrime #migrantcrisis #TrumpTrain #DrainTheSwamp #MAGA.

+The post received 549 Likes and 20 Comments before it was removed, possibly in August.
+The account had racked up over 4,000 followers and posted around 265 photos by the time it was closed, according to cached web pages.

-As of March, the @secured_borders account had 48,805 followers and over 146,000 impressions.
-According to analytics firm Keyhole, it ranked in a top ten list of Instagram accounts promoting the hashtag #buildthewall.
+As of March, an apparently earlier account, @secured_borders, had 48,805 followers, 3,319 posts, and over 146,000 impressions.
+According to analytics firm Keyhole, it ranked in a top 10 list of Instagram accounts promoting the hashtag #buildthewall.

 The Facebook pages were, according to Facebook, created and operated by a St. Petersburg group called the Internet Research Agency, which is “likely” financed by “a close Putin ally with ties to Russian intelligence,” U.S. intelligence agencies have said.

 While Facebook has only publicly identified six Russia-linked pages, it says it has found and shuttered a total of 470 similar pages on its platform, and warned that there may be many more.
-It has given the ads its found to investigators, but there are no plans to release them to the public.
+It has given the ads it’s found to investigators, but there are no plans to release them to the public.
 Twitter shuttered related accounts on its platform.
-Google, Reddit, Snap, and others, are examining their data for evidence of Russia-bought ads.
+Google, Reddit, Snap, and others are examining their data for evidence of Russia-bought ads.

 Various outlets have already identified some of the Facebook and Twitter posts, thanks to images cached on Google and elsewhere.
 But data on the Russia-backed Facebook ads and posts gathered this week by researcher Jonathan Albright, the director of Research at Columbia University’s Tow Center, provides a broader wealth of details that can be used to find similar content that was formerly hosted on Instagram and hasn’t been previously connected with Russia’s campaign.